 The figure includes criminal prosecution, deterioration of productivity, seeking medical attention such as obtaining a rape kit.
 Experts encourage victims to report such crimes to police and seek help from National Sexual Assault Telephone hotline.
 However, the costs of reporting sexual abuse make it unsurprising that authorities are aware of only around half of the cases.

 By law, victims of rape or sexual abuse are not required to report to law enforcement before receiving a sexual assault forensic exam or rape kit according to the Rape, Abuse & Incest National Network (RAINN).
 However, this kit, which is a checklist, is vital in collecting the attacker’s DNA evidence from a victim.

-Federal law states that states and hospitals should not charge women fees for forensic rape examination.
+Federal law states that states and hospitals should not charge women fees for a forensic rape examination.
 But there are some that charge $1,000 and up, according to Omaha.

 Another costly factor is the deterioration of productivity, which happens when victims are financially dependent on their perpetrators.
 They are then financially helpless as perpetrators go to jail.
-Child Safe House notes this scenario occurs most specially in children whose fathers have sexually abused them and mothers who live in fear of the father.
+Child Safe House notes this scenario occurs most especially in children whose fathers have sexually abused them and mothers who live in fear of the father.
 In the end, victims lose the financial viability to seek help and live on their own.

 Discrimination and biases

 Victims of rape or sexual abuse by a coworker or a boss often get an unfavorable response from colleagues.
 The National Sexual Violence Resource Center said that aside from the feeling of being unsafe in the workplace, victims of sexual abuse in the office also suffer intangible losses such as interrupted job performance and absenteeism.
 These factors hinder professional growth, therefore, losing compensation and work opportunity.